-Kue dadar gulung (Crepes stuffed with coconut) – Pandan (screwpine leaves) flavored crepes are stuffed with grated coconut cooked with gula Jawa (coconut sugar) and rolled up like spring roll.
+Kue Dadar Gulung / Kuih Ketayap – Pandan (screwpine leaves) flavored crepes are stuffed with grated coconut cooked with gula Jawa (coconut sugar) and rolled up like a spring roll.
 So perfect as snacks or dessert.

 WHY YOU WILL LIKE THIS KUE DADAR GULUNG RECIPE